Soft, vegan sugar cookies with crispy edges, for all your holiday needs. Have fun with different cookie cutters, easy icing and sprinkles of course!

 - Almond extract is optional but it adds a very good flavor to both the cookies and the icing, so use it if you can.

 - To correctly measure flour, make sure to spoon and level by scooping the flour into the measuring cup with a spoon and level it off with the back of a knife.
+If you don't correctly measure the flour, you can end up with way too much flour and the dough will be crumbly!

 - If you aren't comfortable using corn syrup, you may omit it.
 I rarely use it, but it makes cookie icing pretty and shiny and it's just 1 tablespoon.